Rockwell95/MobileDevicesProject/README.md

 In order to use the application, the user musts sign-up with their own credentials and create their own username and password to have access to the application at all times.

+**Instructions**
+1. Run Application
+2. Signup as a user
+3. Login to the application
+4. Hit the blue direction button on top right corner
+5. Enter destination and vehicle being used, then "Get Direction"
+6. View Map information
+7. Select the different routes inside Spinner
+8. Other functions: -open other 2 buttons for weather forecast or gas information (Webview and URL)

 **Walkthrough**:

 <img src="screenshots/Screenshot_2016-11-27-15-27-04.png" width="500" height="800">